HinTak/RaspberryPi-Dev/README.md

 # Rapid Linux Kernel Driver Development

+See also [Raspbian Kernel Versions](Raspbian-Kernel-Releases.md), and Information about [LibreELEC and Volumio](LibreELEC-and-Volumio.md).

 ## Unload / Reload without rebooting

 Apparently, this useful tips is not well-known : that it is possible to unload / reload linux kernel modules by using `modprobe`.